Estimation of gravitational production uncertainties: Scalar quantum field in cosmological spacetime

 \subsection{Dynamics of a scalar field in FLRW geometry}

 We will consider a massive scalar field $\varphi$ with non-minimal coupling to gravity through the Ricci curvature scalar $R$.
+Its corresponding action reads

+where $g$ is the determinant of the metric, $m$ is the field mass, and $\xi$ denotes the strength of the curvature coupling.
 For cosmological cases like the one at hand, the geometry is well described by the Friedmann-Lemaître-Robertson-Walker (FLRW) metric.
 For simplicity, and in agreement with observations \cite{planck18}, we consider flat spatial sections.
 The metric is therefore

-in the so-called conformal time $\eta$, related to cosmological time $t$ by the relation $a(\eta)\dd \eta=\dd t$.
+in the so-called conformal time $\eta$, related to cosmological time $t$ by the relation $a(\eta)\dd \eta \equiv \dd t$.

 The corresponding equation of motion reads \cite{Cembranos2023}

 where the dot denotes derivative with respect to cosmological time $t$, $m$ is the mass of the field, $\xi$ is the coupling constant, and the scalar curvature is related to the scale factor by $R=6(\ddot{a}/a+\dot{a}/a^2)$.
 We will restrict the parameter $\xi$ to $1/6\leq \xi\leq 1$, since smaller $\xi$ can give rise to tachyonic instabilities in the initial state before inflation, and larger $\xi$ give qualitatively similar results at the expense of greater computational difficulties \cite{Cembranos2023}, until sufficiently large values, where backreaction begins to play a role.